pypeit/PypeIt/doc/slit_tracing.rst

 It is possible that the edge-tracing algorithm will not find *any* slit edges.
-This may be because the edges fall off the detector, that there truly is no data in a given detector of a multi-detector instrument (e.g., :doc:`lris`), or the threshold for edge detection has been set too high.
+This may be because the edges fall off the detector, that there truly is no data in a given detector of a multi-detector instrument (e.g., :doc:`spectrographs/lris`), or the threshold for edge detection has been set too high.
 An inability to find slit edges can be common for long-slit observations, but occurs occasionally for multi-slit.
 If you know that a given detector should have well-defined slit edges, try adjusting the ``edge_thresh`` parameter